 - Salon de la Photo at the Paris Expo – If you love Paris photo (like I have a gazillion Eiffel towers at home and work), join in the Salon de la Photo at the Paris Expo for a photography exhibition.

 - Walking tour – Although the weather is chilly, you can still venture out for guided walking tours (as tours are still functioning).
-As the tourist rush have gone, you can enjoy and take your time wandering through the Parisian lanes with a local.
+As the tourist rush has gone, you can enjoy and take your time wandering through the Parisian lanes with a local.
 Just remember to dress as per the weather and wear warm clothing.

 - Christmas Markets – Christmas Markets are up and ready in November.
 Try local cuisines or mulled wine and admire the Christmas decorations.

-- Paris City Highlights – All the regular sightseeing attractions like Louvre museum, Eiffel Tower, Notre Dame Cathedral – are open as normal.
+- Paris City Highlights – All the regular sightseeing attractions like the Louvre museum, Eiffel Tower, Notre Dame Cathedral – are open as normal.
 As the city takes a breather from the summer rush, and with the cool festive air, it is an amazing time to enjoy a Seine River Dinner cruise or explore the Louvre at ease.
 You might also score a good deal on 4- 5 star hotels in Paris.